stevenshoen/Stocks_LSTM/readme.md

-### Stocks_LSTM is a Python package for implementing TensorFlow machine learning models with live stock price and volume data.
+**Long-Short Term Memory(LSTM)** is a powerful machine learning architecture for use with time series data.
+Employing it for stock market predictions requires converting raw price and volume data into tensors fit for machine learning.  **Stocks_LSTM** is a Python package for implementing TensorFlow machine learning models with live stock data.

  * Downloads and stores stock price and volume data
  * Converts raw data to tensors viable for machine learning with user defined functions